 Studio Killers provides examples of:

-- Big Beautiful Woman: Cherry.
+- Big Beautiful Woman: Cherry, who's official full name is Chubby Cherry.
 Although on their official Tumblr, she told a fan that she believes women of all sizes are beautiful.

 - Chick Magnet: Do the fans care that Goldie's a fictional anthropomorphic fox?
 Not really.
 Probably because he's just as keen to flirt back.